Ayurveda & Ashtanga Yoga

 Ayurvedic Massage acts like a powerful recharger and rejuvenator of body and mind.
 It is used as a tool to balance our whole being.

 The massage is often practiced in silence since it should contribute to relaxation, give space, rest and most of all a chance to go inward.
 Ayurvedic Massage differs from other classical massages in pressure, grip, movement and the way you look at the connection between body and mind.
 Oil plays a large part in the massage and every movement has a purpose of stabilizing the nervous system, balancing the immune system, digestion and more.
 Ayurvedic massage looks to the unique individual you are.

-Ashtanga Yoga is as in any spiritual practice, a practice to calm the mind.
-It is a dynamic practice with focus on the breath.
-We create heat through positions such as sun salutations, standing, seated and finishing postures (asanas).
+Ashtanga Yoga is a spiritual practice performed dynamically with focus on the breath.
+We practice sun salutations, standing, seated and finishing postures (asanas).

 The practice is a 6-day practice where 5 of those days are self-practice (called Mysore) and 1 day is led class.
 This way of practice Yoga makes it available and open for all people.
 Beginners as well as more advanced in the asana practice

 To read more about the history and tradition of the practice please see KPJAYI Institute in India

 To practice Ashtanga Yoga in it´s traditional way in Stockholm please visit the Mysore Program

 Patanjali presents 8 parts (ash=8 tanga=limbs/parts) of the Yoga.
 The first part is our approach to our environment (yama) and the second one is our approach to ourselfs (niyama)